kn6plv/MeshMap/README.md

 # Mesh Map

+***NOTE: This project is no longer being actively developed.
+Instead see https://github.com/kn6plv/NewMeshMap/***

 Mesh Map is a web based application useful to view who are connected to the mesh and what is his node position in map, it also shows additional information for each node.